reinoud/ansible_role_template/README.md

 - rolename_slug: the valid name as used in Ansible and on the filesystem
 - name: The name of the author.
 - email: The email address of the author.
+- generate_git_repository: create a local git repository after the role has been created

 Testing